richarddmorey/studentProjectAllocation/README.md

 ## R version (`R/studentAllocation`)

+*As of February 2021, The underlying code to run the R version is now implemented in javascript run using the V8 package.
+The javascript code is under js/.*

 First, install the `devtools` package in R. Then use it to install the `studentAllocation` package from this repository:

 ```